evegeris/groundtruth_webapp/README.md

 * mysql>INSERT INTO user_has_image (users_id, images_id, progress) VALUES (1, 1, 0);
 * mysql>INSERT INTO user_has_image (users_id, images_id, progress) VALUES (1, 1, 0);

+### Simple Use Mode:
+Instead of playing around with the SQL database to upload images, simply upload a file to the server for labelling on the cropping screen of the application!
+Note: currently only .jpg and .jpeg are supported, however .png compatability will be coming soon!

+When you are done labelling the file, a handy .zip file will be downloaded to the local machine that includes:
+1. The cropped image
+2. The image with segment overlay (for reference)
+3. A .json file which describes the original integer mask for the segmented image
+4. A .json file which acts as a dictionary relating the labelled superpixels to the corresponding label.

+Note: the first array in the dictionary is always set to 0.
+That is, the first label starts at the second array within the .json dictionary.

-### New Feature -- File Upload
+### New Feature -- File Upload, Zip Download, and DB Cleaner

 1. You can now upload files and test out the application without playing with the SQL database every time.
 The SQL database needs to be initialized at the start however.
 These files are stored locally on the server after being uploaded.

+2. When you finish labelling the image, a Zip file is sent your way with everything you need.
+How handy!

-2. Keep messing up the SQL databse and want to reset it?
+3. Keep messing up the SQL databse and want to reset it?
 Run the database_cleaner.sh script to wipe the SQL database for a fresh start!
 (You will need to create a new account on the server and insert some images first into the database however to use the application)

 ### Development
 Want to contribute?